dark-teal-coder/dark-teal-coder/README.md

 # Learning Matters :nerd_face:

 Use `YYYY/MM/DD` format for the completion date.
 0000/00/00 means incomplete.
-Since the certificates contain personal information, they are made private.
-Please send a request to access and see all the certificates below.
+Since the certificates contain personal information, they have been made private.
+Please send a request to access and see all the certificates listed below.

 ## ![Coursera](https://img.shields.io/badge/Coursera-0056D2.svg?style=for-the-badge&logo=Coursera&logoColor=white)
 | **Course** | **Completion Date** | **Certificate** |